Attachment in adults

 Investigators have explored the organization and the stability of mental working models that underlie these attachment styles.
-They have also explored how attachment impacts relationship outcomes and how attachment functions in relationship dynamics.
+They have also explored how attachment styles impact relationship outcomes, and how attachment styles function in relationship dynamics.

-Extending attachment theory
+Continuing the attachment theory

 Mary Ainsworth and John Bowlby founded modern attachment theory on studies of children and their caregivers.
 Children and caregivers remained the primary focus of attachment theory for many years.
 In the 1980s, Sue Johnson began using attachment theory in adult therapy.
-Cindy Hazan and Phillip Shaver furthered research in attachment theory on adult relationships.
+Cindy Hazan and Phillip Shaver continued to conduct research on attachment theory in adult relationships.
 Hazan and Shaver noticed that interactions between adults were similar to interactions between children and caregivers.
 For example, romantic or platonic partners desire to be close to one another, similar to how children desire to be close to their caregivers.
-Adults feel comforted when their attachments are present and anxious or lonely when they are absent.
-Romantic relationships, for example, serve as a secure base that helps people face the surprises, opportunities, and challenges life presents.
+Adults feel comforted when their attachment figures are present and feel anxious, and/or lonely, when their attachment figures are absent.
+Romantic relationships, for example, serve as a secure base that help people face the surprises, opportunities, and challenges life presents.
 Similarities such as these led Hazan and Shaver to extend attachment theory to adult relationships.

-Relationships between adults differ in many ways from relationships between children and caregivers.
-The claim is not that these two kinds of relationships are identical, but rather that the core principles of attachment theory apply to both child-caregiver relationships and adult relationships.
+Relationships between adults also differ in some ways from relationships between children and caregivers.
+These two kinds of relationships are not identical, but the core principles of attachment theory apply to both child-caregiver relationships and adult relationships.

 Investigators tend to describe the core principles of attachment theory in light of their own theoretical interests.
 Their descriptions seem quite different on a superficial level.
 For example, Fraley and Shaver describe the "central propositions" of attachment in adults as follows: